henriknilson/hagen/README.md

-# Static Site Generator
+# Hagen
-## Hagen
+## About
-We want to create a simple static-site generator, that can parse templates and text files.
-It should output a single HTML file while reading data from yaml files, and then writing that data to a HTML file.
+We want to create a simple static site generator, that can parse templates and text files.
+It should output a single HTML file while reading data from yaml- or txt-files, and then writing that data to a HTML file.
 The idea is presented below.

 ## Todo
 - [x] Parse mustache tags
 - [x] Load data from files
 - [x] Parse directories
-- [ ] Add \@include syntax for partials
+- [ ] Add #include syntax for partials
-- [ ] Add \@for syntax for interating through items
+- [ ] Add #for syntax
 - [ ] Copy all assets to public/

 ## Project Structure